DiamondLightSource/fa-archiver-py3/docs/fa-archiver.rst

-    For decimated data four values are available for each data point, namely the mean, minimum, maximum and standard deviation of the underlying full resolution data for the decimation interval (eg, 1.6 seconds), and the `M` option can be used to select which of these values are returned by or-ing together the following values:
+    For decimated data four values are available for each data point, namely the mean, minimum, maximum and standard deviation of the underlying full resolution data for the decimation interval (eg, 1.6 seconds), and the `F` option can be used to select which of these values are returned by or-ing together the following values: